-There is a rich culture in this 4 square mile seaside town.
+There is a rich culture in this 4 square mile seaside town, Solana Beach.
 This video highlights a few of our favorite places in this southern California, family friendly beach community.

 Solana Beach is known for its beautiful weather, pristine beaches, and a wide array of area attractions.